elroi99/elroi99/README.md

 # Hi I'm Elroi, Welcome to my Github 🥳🥳

 I am **Self Taught Developer** with a **Business Degree**.
 I began teaching myself Web Dev in April 2021.
-I have built a number of web application to keep pushing my limits and demonstrate my skill ( View my projects below ).
+I have built a number of **web dev projects** to keep pushing my limits and demonstrate my skill ( View my projects below ).
 All the while, I didnt lose track of the **business side of things**.
 I am interested in **tech , growth hacking , finance , history** and countless other topics.

 <!-- My journey in brief